Gabriele Falloppio: Contributions

 His contributions to practical medicine were also important.
 He was the first to use an aural speculum for the diagnosis and treatment of diseases of the ear, and his writings on surgical subjects are still of interest.
 After his death, some of his students published their lectures, in particular, on ulcers, tumors, medical cosmetics, and other surgical topics and on botany and mineral waters.
-In his lectures, Falloppio also described, around 1555, a linen sheath that previously had been soaked in medicinal substances and then dried and some authors have praised him as the inventor of condom.
+In his lectures, Falloppio also described, around 1555, a linen sheath that previously had been soaked in medicinal substances and then dried and some authors have praised him as the inventor of the condom.
 The sheath was not to be used during intercourse, however.
 A man who had intercourse with a woman he suspected of being infected with the French disease or syphilis was to put the sheath over the glans penis after intercourse and leave it there for several hours to destroy infectious matter that might have entered the skin.
 Some authors have taken Falloppio's claim seriously - which is clearly phantastical - that he tested this sheath on a thousand or more men.

 Falloppio also lectured extensively on mineral waters and their medicinal qualities and presented the results of his chemical analysis of the waters from various springs by means of distilliation.
 He argued against Fracastor's theory of fossils, as described as follows in Charles Lyell's Principles of Geology:

 Falloppio of Padua conceived that petrified shells had been generated by fermentation in the spots where they were found, or that they had in some cases acquired their form from 'the tumultuous movements of terrestrial exhalations.'
 Although a celebrated professor of anatomy, he taught that certain tusks of elephants dug up in his time at Puglia were mere earthy concretions, and, consistently with these principles, he even went so far as to consider it not improbable, that the vases of Monte Testaceo at Rome were natural impressions stamped in the soil.

 Legacy

-Various anatomical structures were described by Falloppio, including Fallopian tube, Fallopian canal, and Fallopian ligament.
+Various anatomical structures were described by Falloppio, including fallopian tube, Fallopian canal, and Fallopian ligament.

 A genus of about 12 species of flowering plants bears his name (Fallopia).

-Several – quite different – portraits which claim to represent Falloppio have survived but there is no conclusive evidence that any of them is authentic.